abdulcodes0174/AWS_Spam_Detector/README.md

 # SPAM Detector App

 The **Spam Detector** is a web application built with Python and Streamlit.

+## Features
 It classifies email and SMS messages as **Spam** or **Not Spam** using a machine learning model.
 The application leverages the **NLTK library** for natural language processing and a pre-trained **Multinomial Naive Bayes model** for classification.
-The dataset I used to train the model can be found here: https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset
+The dataset used to train the model can be found here: https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset

-## Features
+## Summary
 - Preprocesses user input text (removes stopwords, punctuation, and performs stemming).
 - Vectorizes text input using a pre-trained **TF-IDF Vectorizer**.
 - Predicts whether the input message is spam or not using a trained **Multinomial Naive Bayes model**.
-- User-friendly interface powered by **Streamlit**.
+- User-friendly interface powered using streamlit

 ---